-Operating grants and contributions included \$35.7 million received from State appropriated funding for the economic development programs and \$55.1 million in tribal gaming revenue and miscellaneous fees
+Operating grants and contributions included \$41.4 million received from State appropriated funding for the economic development programs and \$55.4 million in tribal gaming revenue and miscellaneous fees transferred from MSF.
+The revenue from State appropriated programs funding increased by \$5.7 million in fiscal year 2017.

-Payments from State of Michigan is \$5 million from TIA STTP funds for the matching of federal funds per Public Act 84 of 2015, Section 1066(e).
+Payments from State of Michigan is \$5 million from TIA Skilled Trades Training Program funds for the matching of federal funds per Public Act 268 of 2016, Section 1066(e).

 Interest and investment earnings includes earnings and fair market valuation adjustments on MEDC's cash investments.
-Interest and investment earnings decreased by \$671,750 due to a decrease in fair market valuation adjustments by \$1.1 million while earnings on cash investments increased by \$.5 million.
+Interest and investment earnings increased by \$592,263 due to an increase in fair market valuation adjustments by \$1.2 million while earnings on cash investments decreased by \$.5 million.

-Other operating revenues primarily consist of \$2.0 million in tribal gaming revenue from the Keweenaw Bay Indian Community and \$1.1 million in lease revenues from the Michigan Life Science and Innovation Center (MLSIC), a building managed by MEDC on behalf of the Michigan Land Bank Fast Track Authority (a discretely presented component unit of the State of Michigan).
+Other operating revenues primarily consist of \$2.3 million in tribal gaming revenue from the Keweenaw Bay Indian Community and \$1.2 million in lease revenues from the Michigan Life Science and Innovation Center (MLSIC), a building managed by MEDC on behalf of the LBFTA.
 All MLSIC building related expenditures are included in other administrative expenses.

-Operating grants for fiscal year 2016 included disbursements of matching funds for federal competitive grants as well as for Business and Community Development Programs, Local Partnership Outreach Programs, Export Program, Community Ventures Program, special grants for identified industries or receipts, marketing, and other program expenses.
-Operating grants decreased by \$19.3 million primarily due to the reduction of two appropriated programs in fiscal year 2016, special grants for identified industries or receipts and the STTP.
+Operating grants for fiscal year 2017 included disbursements of matching funds for federal competitive grants as well as for Business and Community Development Programs, Local Partnership Outreach Programs, Export Program, Community Ventures Program, special grants for identified industries or receipts, marketing, and other program expenses.
+Operating grants increased by \$6.4 million in fiscal year 2017.

 Other operating expenses primarily consist of write-offs of uncollectible receivables, bad debt expense related to EDEP and loan loss provisions, and payments to component units.
-The net increase in other operating expenses of \$5.4 million is primarily due to a \$4.2 million payment to Land Bank to transfer the urban land assembly loan fund per Public Act 116 of 2016.
+The net increase in other operating expenses of \$10.7 million is primarily due to a \$15 million loss provision on a forgivable loan.
+Additional information on this loan loss provision is included in the notes to the financial statements.
+This increase is partially offset by a decrease of \$4.2 million due to a fiscal year 2016 payment to LBFTA to transfer the urban land assembly loan fund per Public Act 116 of 2016.
+This was a one-time expense.